Text as Environment: A Deep Reinforcement Learning Text Readability Assessment Model: Proposed Approach

 \subsection{Model Training}

+The model is rewarded for its interactions with partially observable textual environments in two ways.
+Firstly, negative rewards (-0.1) are given for changes in window position to encourage the model to take the smallest number of steps.
+Secondly, the model can observe a positive (+1) or negative (-1) reward for choosing a readability level for the intended text by picking one of the readability classes.
+A visual depiction of model interaction with the textual environment is shown in \autoref{fig:interaction}.

-The Q learning equation is used to calculate the loss of the model at each training step (Eq. \ref{eq:qlearning} and \ref{eq:loss}).
-To stabilize the process of learning as deep reinforcement learning models are prone to divergence, a method called double Q network learning \cite{van2016deep} is used.
-In this method, an identical separate instance of the main model is used to compute the target Q value of each state-action pair to avoid the oscillation of Q values.
-The copy model, which is called the target network, is frozen (is not trained) for some predefined training steps and is replaced by a new copy of the main Q network after the predefined training steps. \\
+At each training step, the loss of the model is calculated using the Q learning equation (Equations \ref{eq:qlearning} and \ref{eq:loss}).
+Since deep reinforcement learning models are prone to divergence, a method called double Q network learning \cite{van2016deep} is applied to stabilize the process.
+For each state-action pair, the target Q value is computed using a frozen instance of the main model to avoid oscillations.
+As soon as the predefined training steps have been completed, the frozen network, which is called the target network, is replaced by a new copy of the main Q network.

 \\